Great Neighborhoods - NE Bellevue

 Also new housing typologies such as detached accessory dwelling units, duplexes and triplexes must be considered for all the Bellevue neighborhoods not just NEB.
 Don’t increase the density of NEB without increasing the density throughout all Bellevue’s single family neighborhoods.

-Capo Rider almost 3 years ago
+Capo Rider over 3 years ago

 I don't see any mention of my previous input to preserve noise and/or air space developments.
 If this is a forward thinking vision, it needs to anticipate future risks, such as drones and other low flying aircraft.

-Cameron almost 3 years ago
+Cameron over 3 years ago

 This plan lacks the voices I have heard in Great Neighborhoods.
 The vision statement does not propose a future view of this neighborhood.
 It could have been written in an office separate from the community that spoke at the Great Neighborhoods sessions.
 It is missing the unique connections of this neighborhood, the importance of safety and ease of movement around the neighborhood, and how continued diversity of many kinds makes this a special place.

-Marilyn McGuire about 3 years ago
+Marilyn McGuire over 3 years ago

 The first item in the vision statement addresses Safety.
 Without Safety, nothing else matters.
 When I think of safety, I think crime, and yes I consider the neighborhood to be generally safe.